This is a very long book; contents A Family Affair is a summary that will give you some idea

-Is A Family Affair just another chick flick book?
+Is A Family Affair just another chick-flick book?
 Yes, perhaps with a major difference; serious issues are raised and tastefully considered.
-Up to a point; it's difficult to write about rape and abduction in a carefree manner.
+Up to a point; it is difficult to write about rape and abduction in a carefree manner.

 Rape is a serious issue in South Africa with nearly one third of women raped at least once, many of them in their childhood.
 With the rampant HIV epidemic it's often a death sentence.